Discover some of the amazing ways that you can edit and enhance your photos using Adobe Lightroom Classic.

 You can also use the Previous button to apply selected settings from the last opened photo to the current photo.

-When you include Lightroom Classic in your photography workflow, you can rely on basic adjustments like these to make exciting images from photos that may not look perfect straight out of the camera.
+When you include Lightroom Classic in your photography workflow, you can rely on basic adjustments like these to improve and enhance photos that may not look perfect straight out of the camera.

-If a scene is too wide to fit in a single shot with the gear you have with you, take multiple, overlapping photos to capture the entire view and leave it to Lightroom Classic to stitch them together into a stunning panorama.
+If a scene is too wide to fit in a single shot with the gear you have with you, take multiple, overlapping photos to capture the entire view and then use the Panorama feature in Lightroom Classic to stitch them together into a stunning panorama.

 Select your shots in the Library module.
 Then go to Photo > Photo Merge > Panorama.
 In the Panorama Merge Preview window, select the projection method Lightroom Classic uses to merge the photos.
-Check Auto-crop to crop away any white borders around the panorama, or drag the Boundary Warp slider to preserve the entire image.
-Then click Merge.
+Enable Auto-crop to crop away any white borders around the panorama, or drag the Boundary Warp slider to preserve the entire image.
+When you’re satisfied with the results, click Merge.